 While, according to Colonel James H. Willbanks, "General Creighton Abrams thought General Truong was capable of commanding an American division", Colonel John Hayes, ARVN 5th Division Senior Advisor, rated General Hieu "better than the average US Division commander in overall performance".

-He always obtained in depth intelligence about enemy situation by inserting recon teams in enemy territories and by cleverly interrogating prisoners and deserters.
+He always obtained in-depth intelligence about the enemy situation by inserting recon teams in enemy territories and by cleverly interrogating prisoners and deserters.
 He instructed that his "Regiment Commanders must improve Recon and LRRP units, make full use of these units in the search and destroy mission.
 First of all, you must infiltrate enemy inner sanctuaries to pinpoint their bases or stations of relay, and use the element of surprise to attack right at the heart of enemy bases" and that "it was not sufficient to know the identity of the enemy units involved, it was imperative to know the favorite tactics of the unit commander".
-He therefore instructed his G2 staff to ascertain the identity and personality of enemy commanders.
+He, therefore, instructed his G2 staff to ascertain the identity and personality of enemy commanders.

-In the Pleime battle, Colonel Hieu pointed out enemy unit positions so precisely that their commanders came to the conclusion that "that only spies within the ranks could be furnishing friendly forces the location and movements of the regiment's elements".
+In the Pleime battle, Colonel Hieu pointed out enemy unit positions so precisely that their commanders concluded that "that only spies within the ranks could be furnishing friendly forces the location and movements of the regiment's elements".

 According to Colonel John Hayes:

 Furthermore, Colonel Hieu also demonstrated his above-average skill of a savvy armor officer: